 Past reunion attendees often say the weekend passes too quickly.
 Plan to arrive on campus Friday morning or afternoon to discover Colby today with tours, fun classes, and opportunities to meet faculty, staff, and current students.
 You can visit the bookstore, see the new Alfond-Lunder Family Pavilion at the Museum of Art, and get settled before the evening events.
 Meet your classmates at the welcome barbecue, dance with fellow alumni in the big tent, and enjoy a fireworks display.
 Then retreat to your class headquarters for your first class reception of the weekend.

 Registration and Pricing

 Why not come for the whole weekend?
 There’s plenty to do.
 If your schedule doesn’t allow, we offer meal options to fit your needs.
 Click on the "pricing" link on the right to see how much your weekend may cost.
-Online registration will open March 17.
+Online registration is now open

 Housing and Class Headquarters

 Each class has its own headquarters and stays in the same dorm(s).
 To get the complete Colby experience, we encourage you to stay on campus.
 Dorm rooms have one or two single beds and shared bathrooms.
 Standard linens are supplied.
 Plan ahead to room with friends, which you should note on your registration form.

 If your days of staying in the dorms are over, feel free to make your own hotel reservations.
 Information on area hotels is available online

 Your first stop is the registration area in the Schair-Swenson-Watson Alumni Center.
 Alumni may check in beginning June 5 from 10 a.m. to 10 p.m.
 Official on-campus events June 5, however, are only for the Classes of 1959 and 1964 (55th and 50th reunion); other classes may hold pre-reunion events off campus.
 The registration area is open Friday, 8 a.m.–11 p.m., and Saturday, 8 a.m.–3 p.m.